-Heavy Load Hour (HLH): The hours from hour ending 7 through hour ending 22, Monday through Saturday, excluding national holidays.
+Heavy Load Hour (HLH): The hours from hour ending 7 through hour ending 22, Monday through Saturday, excluding North American Electric Reliability Corporation (NERC) holidays.

-Light Load Hour (LLH): The hours from hour ending 1 thru hour ending 6 and from hour ending 23 thru hour ending 24, Monday through Saturday, and all hours of the day on Sundays and national holidays.
+Light Load Hour (LLH): The hours from hour ending 1 thru hour ending 6 and from hour ending 23 thru hour ending 24, Monday through Saturday, and all hours of the day on Sundays and NERC holidays.

-Possible Block Sale Revenue: The revenue that would have been realized had the surplus Participant sold a standard block with a MW value equal to the MW value in the hour with the highest sum of such Participant's Holdback Requirements obligated to all deficient Participants.
+Possible Block Sale Revenue: The revenue, calculated separately for HLH and LLH blocks, that would have been realized had the surplus Participant sold a standard block with a MW value equal to the MW value in the hour with the highest sum of such Participant's Holdback Requirements obligated to all deficient Participants.